Used and loved by millions

 How can I use "progress in science" in a sentence?

-You can use "progress in science" to describe advancements and developments in scientific fields.
-For instance, "The new study demonstrates significant "progress in science" regarding climate change mitigation."
+You can use "progress in science" to describe advancements and developments in the scientific field.
+For example: "Recent "progress in science" has led to new medical treatments."

-What are some synonyms for "progress in science"?
+What are some alternatives to saying "progress in science"?

 ChatGPT power + Grammarly precisionChatGPT power + Grammarly precision